blongworth/python-oceanography-lesson/index.md

 <h2 id="schedule">Syllabus</h2>

 This workshop is based on lessons developed by the Carpentries (See <a href="https://carpentries.org">https://carpentries.org</a>  for more information about the Carpentries organisation.)
 The lesson order is rearranged below to improve flow and content for the oceanographer audience.

+<strong>The original source lessons used for this Carpentry are:</strong>
 <ul>
   <li><a href=" https://datacarpentry.org/spreadsheet-ecology-lesson/">Data Organization in Spreadsheets for Ecologists</a></li>
   <li><a href="https://datacarpentry.org/python-ecology-lesson/">Data Analysis and Visualization for Ecologists</a></li>